zsarge/zsarge.github.io/content/blog/juice-shop-answers.md

 Unfortunately not :(

 At this point, I checked out [this solution on GitHub](https://github.com/refabr1k/owasp-juiceshop-solutions/blob/master/Level1/reflected-xss.md#reflected-xss), and found that you need to order an item in the Juice Shop.
-I've added this as a hint for the competition, because I think there's a lot of surface area on the application, that makes this less than obvious.
+I've added this as a hint for the competition, because I think there's a lot of surface area on the application, that makes this attack vector less than obvious.

 Basically, you need to add an item to your cart.